Click on a letter above to view the list of gems.

 Webmineral.com

-Eosphorite is a rare gem found in hues of pink and orange.
-A very attractive collector's gem that is too soft for jewelry.
-It is typically slightly to heavily included since clean crystals are very rare.
+Eosphorite gems are fairly rare and a very attractive collector's gem but a bit too soft for jewelry.
+Eosphorite gems are typically slightly to heavily included since clean crystals are very rare.

 Eosphorite gems for sale: